wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-azure-cli.md

 ## <a name="next-steps"></a>Próximas etapas

-Agora que você criou com êxito um cluster HDInsight usando a CLI do Azure, use o seguinte para aprender a trabalhar com o seu cluster:
+Agora que você criou com êxito um cluster HDInsight usando a CLI clássica, use o seguinte para aprender a trabalhar com o seu cluster:

 ### <a name="hadoop-clusters"></a>Clusters do Hadoop